-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare √ Experimental medical and surgical procedures, equipment and medications May be covered by Original Experimental procedures and items are those items and procedures determined by our plan and Original Medicare under a Medicare- approved clinical research study or by our plan Medicare to not be generally accepted by the medical community.
-(See Chapter 3, Section 5 for more information on clinical research studies.)
-Private room in a hospital ✓ Covered only when medically necessary Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television ✓ Full-time nursing care in your home ✓ Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. √
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare \checkmark Experimental medical and surgical procedures, equipment and medications Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
+Private room in a hospital May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan (See Chapter 3, Section 5 for more information on clinical research studies.)
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television ✓ necessary Full-time nursing care in your home ✓ Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. \checkmark

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Fees charged for care by your immediate relatives or members of your household ✓ Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance Routine dental care, such as cleanings, fillings or dentures.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Fees charged for care by your immediate relatives or members of your household ✓ Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance Routine dental care, such as cleanings, fillings or \checkmark dentures.
 See Chapter 4, Section 2.2 for Optional Supplemental Dental coverage.
-Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-Dental care to treat conditions such as a dental abscess, dental pain, and cavities. √
+Non-routine dental care \checkmark Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Dental care to treat conditions such as a dental abscess, dental pain, and cavities ✓

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care ✓ (i.e. the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes Home-delivered meals ✓ Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease Supportive devices for the feet (such as orthotics) Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care \checkmark (i.e. the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes Home-delivered meals \checkmark Orthopedic shoes \checkmark If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease Supportive devices for the feet (such as orthotics) ✓ Orthopedic or therapeutic shoes for people with diabetic foot disease.
 Radial keratotomy, LASIK surgery, and other low vision aids Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Reversal of sterilization procedures and/or non-prescription contraceptive supplies ✓ Family planning, contraceptives, and contraceptive devices ✓ All services related to artificial insemination and conception by artificial means √ Naturopath services (uses natural or alternative treatments) √
+Reversal of sterilization procedures and/or non- prescription contraceptive supplies \checkmark Family planning, contraceptives, and contraceptive devices \checkmark All services related to artificial insemination and conception by artificial means \checkmark